 Those below the age of 15 cannot be allowed to purchase a gorilla permit.
 However, those who have about 15 years can have an exception but this is only when it is a few months to their 15th birthday.
 This is done only when you are allowed by the relevant authorities and the individual has to trek alongside their parents.

 In Uganda, foreign non-residents have to pay US$ 700 to purchase the Uganda gorilla permit.
 Foreign residents will pay US$ 600 to buy the Uganda gorilla permit.
 East African Residents will purchase a gorilla permit at Ugandan Shillings 250,000 only.

 In Rwanda, a gorilla trekking permit Rwanda costs USD 1500 each.
 A permit allows you to spend 1 hour in the habitat of the mountain gorillas that the popular primatologist Dian Fossey first conserved.
 The cost is general for any person who would want to trek gorillas in Rwanda’s Volcanoes National Park.

 In Congo, the gorilla trekking permit costs USD 450 for each individual.
 This is the cheapest permit in Africa and the best place for budget travelers.
-However, in the past years, the country has been faced with political instabilities and therefore a few tourists have opted to visit the country.
-However, recently the country is stable and can be visited at any time of the year for gorilla trekking at very low costs.

 To get a gorilla trekking permit in Uganda, Rwanda, and Congo you can contact the relevant authorities.
 A gorilla trekking permit can be purchased through a tour operator like Acacia safaris who helps you with all the permit bookings.
 It is easier to book your permit through a tour operator than doing it individually.